guymolinari/dstash/README.md

 DStash is a [GoLang](https://golang.org/) library and binary that implements a distributed hashtable that is persistent.
 It utilizes a masterless architecture to achieve high availability and fault tolerance in support of applications that require high uptime SLAs.

 DStash builds upon the excellent open source library [Pogreb](https://github.com/akrylysov/pogreb).
-Pogreb was designed to be deployed "in-process" with it's consuming application.
-It's interface is similar to Go's *map* data structure.
+Pogreb was designed to be deployed "in-process" with its consuming application.
+Its interface is similar to Go's *map* data structure.
 Persistence is implemented via *mmap* and its data set can be larger than available memory.
 It is also designed to use relatively small memory footprint.

 In addition to Pogreb, DStash leverages the following OSS projects: